mozilla/telemetry-batch-view/README.md

 Defining a derived [Parquet](https://parquet.apache.org/) dataset, which uses a columnar layout optimized for analytics workloads, can drastically improve the performance of analysis jobs while reducing the space requirements.
 A derived dataset might, and should, also perform heavy duty operations common to all analysis that are going to read from that dataset (e.g., parsing dates into normalized timestamps).

-The converted datasets are stored in the bucket specified in [*application.conf*](https://github.com/vitillo/aws-lambda-parquet/blob/master/src/main/resources/application.conf#L2).
+The converted datasets are stored in the bucket specified by the `--bucket` parameter.

 ### Adding a new derived dataset